DeLSalGuz98/CRUD-proyect/README.md

 # CRUD-proyect
-This is a web application CRUD(create, update and delete)
+This is a web application CRUD(create, update and delete).
-tools:
+Tools:
 -Nodejs
 -expressjs
 -reactjs